tbohn/CutoffPredictor/README.md

 2. Dashboard
 - Plotly/Dash app accessible via a web browser (127.0.0.1:8050)
 - Reads the prediction and displays interactive analytics

+## Requirements

+Accounts:
+- An account to access the utility database
+- Google Maps
+- MapBox

+Software requirements:
+- PostgreSQL
+- Flask
+- Plotly/Dash
+- Python 3.4 or later; with the following packages:
+  - pandas
+  - numpy
+  - scipy
+  - math
+  - datetime
+  - requests
+  - psycopg2 (PostgreSQL interface)
+  - statsmodels.tsa.seasonal (currently the functions that use this are not called; probably can remove this)
+  - sklearn
+  - imblearn (for SMOTE oversampling)
+  - shutil
+  - pickle
+  - argparse
+  - os
+  - flask
+  - plotly
+  - dash

 ## Code